top of page

 Case Study: Night & Day, Manchester

-Lessons learnt : This is what happens when things go wrong at planning stage - be warned.
+Lessons learnt: This is what happens when things go wrong at the planning stage - be warned.

-For similar help with top notch expert support contact us, whether you are a venue wanted to protect your operation from encroaching residential , and making sure Agent of Change is being implemented, or a resident who needs a solution or to pursue a rouge developer.
+For similar help with top-notch expert support contact us, whether you are a venue wanting to protect your operation from encroaching residential development and making sure Agent of Change is being implemented, or a resident who needs a solution or to pursue a rouge developer.
 Contact Peter at sa@sustainableacoustics.co.uk

 Case Study: Heaven Farm